SeedSigner/seedsigner/README.md

 WantedBy=multi-user.target
 ```

+_Note: If you'll be testing new code on the SeedSigner, you'll want to omit the `Restart=always` line._

 Use `CTRL-X` and `y` to exit and save changes.

 Run `sudo systemctl enable seedsigner.service` to enable service on boot.
 (This will restart the seedsigner code automatically at startup and if it crashes.)